miha-stopar/crypto-notes/algebraic_geometry.md

 If phi is a rational function on a closed set X, it can be proved that the set of points at which phi is regular is nonempty and open.
 The first assertion follows since phi can be written as f/g where g is not from I(X) and is this g(x) != 0 at least for one x from X - at points x for which g(x) != 0, phi is regular.
 Why is this set open?
 Note that phi can be regular at some points for which g(x) != 0 does not hold, since there might be exist a rational function f_i/g_i = f and g_i(x) != 0 (because k[X] might not be UFD).
 Let's observe all f_i/g_i.
 For any g_i the set of points g_i(x) != 0 is open.
 If we take the union of these sets U, it is open as well.
 This open set is called the domain of definition of phi.

 It can be quickly proven that for any finite set of rational functions, the set of points where all are regular is again nonempty and open.

 Thus for any finite set of rational functions, there is some nonempty open set on which they are all defined and can be compared.
 This is useful because a rational function phi from k(X) is uniquely determined if it is specified on some nonempty open subset U ⊂ X.

+That means if on some nonempty open subset U two rational functions are equal, then they are equal on the whole X. Because if f1/g1 = f2/g2 on U, then f = f1*g2 - f2*g1 is zero on U. If we define V1 = {x; f(x) = 0}, V1 is closed and it contains U, thus X = V1 ∪ (X-U) which is a contradiction.

+Note that for an algebraic subset V the following conditions are equivalent:

+ * V is irreducible
+ * any two open nonempty subsets U1, U2 of V have a nonempty intersection (otherwise V would be union of two proper closed subsets)
+ * every open subset U of V is dense in V (if there would be a proper closed subset V1 of V which would contain U, then V = (V1 ∪ (V-U))

 ## Rational maps